Connecting to Heroku Key-Value Store in a Private or Shield Space via PrivateLink

 For any issues or concerns with using this feature, open a support ticket.

-Connecting to Heroku Data for Redis from EC2 via VPC Endpoints
+Connecting to Heroku Key-Value Store from EC2 via VPC Endpoints

-After you configure your VPC endpoints, you can create an EC2 instance in your AWS VPC to connect to Heroku Data for Redis.
+After you configure your VPC endpoints, you can create an EC2 instance in your AWS VPC to connect to Heroku Postgres.

-When configuring the instance’s details, select the VPC network with the security group you created earlier and pick an appropriate subnet.
-Click Review and Launch and launch the EC2 instance.
+When configuring the network settings, select the VPC network with the security group you created earlier and pick an appropriate subnet.
+Review the summary of your instance and click Launch instance

 After the instance’s status transitions to running